Daniel-Nikpayuk/nik/context/README.md

 while the filesystem is lightweight stories.
 This is already done in math: The real line (or n-dimensional real number system) is universal, while stories around it become nuanced and are in need of localized navigational semiotics and semantics.

+Policy:
+	Other parts of the library simply assume "full_register" as default if not explicitly named.
+	That is the general policy (lazy modularization), but here the context is too broad to simply assume.